-- 1. □ None of the PII in the system was collected directly from the individuals to whom it pertains.
-Therefore, a Privacy Act Statement is not required. - 2. □ Some ⊠ All of the PII in the system was collected directly from the individual to whom it pertains.
-Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.

-The Privacy Act Statement was provided to the individual:

-- a) \square on the form in which the PII was collected - b) \Box on a separate sheet of paper that the individual could retain; or - c) \Box in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or - d) \Box other: [Please describe]. - 3.
-The Privacy Act Statement contains the following: - a) \square The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \square Whether disclosure of such information is mandatory or voluntary. - c) \square The principal purpose or purposes for which the information is intended to be used. - d) The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e) \boxtimes The effects on the individual, if any, if they decide not to provide all or any part of the requested information.
+1. e of the PII in the system was collected directly from the individuals to whom it s.
+Therefore, a Privacy Act Statement is not required.
+2. whom is PII was The Pri a) All of the PII in the system was collected directly from the individual to t pertains.
+Therefore, a Privacy Act Statement was posted at the point where the collected directly from the individual. vacy Act Statement was provided to the individual: on the form in which the PII was collected on a separate sheet of paper that the individual could retain; or an audio recording or verbally at the point where the information was collected on the phone) or other: [Please describe].
+3. a) 🗆 ' vacy Act Statement contains the following: The authority (whether granted by statute, or by Executive order of the President) ch authorizes the solicitation of the information. b) □ ' Whether disclosure of such information is mandatory or voluntary.
+The principal purpose or purposes for which the information is intended to be , The individuals or organizations outside of Treasury with whom the information y be/ will be shared.
+The effects on the individual, if any, if they decide not to provide all or any part of requested information.